chucklesoclock/iceberg-detect/capstone_report/capstone_report.md

 My prediction is that best results will come with a custom architecture using the Bentes normalization, since we don't have access to his architecture but his methods seem sound.

+In the remaining first section of the report, we will examine the project domain by looking at inputs, problem, solution, and metrics used.
+Next, we dive deeper into the dataset to gain a better understanding of the problem space, while also detailing our algorithmic approach and establishing benchmark models.
+Thirdly, our actual methodology will be recorded for repeatability along with any refinement techniques.
+Finally, in the last two sections we will display the results of our work and conclude with some parting thoughts.

 #### Input Data

 To help accomplish our task, Statoil and C-CORE have provided us with two `json` files, one of labeled training examples (`train.json`) and one of unlabeled examples to test our model on (`test.json`).
 Each entry in both essentially contains a 75x75 pixel image composed of the backscatter levels from two different polarizations, along with the incidence angle the radar was emitted/collected at, and a label, if applicable.